 Health & Wellbeing

-NEW!
 The Edward Gostling Foundation has grants of up to £250,000 available through its Capital Grant Programme for registered charities to build new capacity in the way care is provided.
 Applications should be aligned with one of their “4 life themes” – health and wellbeing, independent living, respite for family carers and helping people with disabilities into employment, housing or supported living.
 Applications can be made at any time.

-NEW!
 National Garden Scheme Professional Development Grants programme – bursaries are available for hospice staff to improve the quality of care given to hospice patients, palliative care patients, their families and carers.
 Bursaries can cover fees for university accredited palliative care courses including degree, masters, and PhD level programmes.
 Applicants can apply for a maximum of 50% of course or module fees, up to £1,500 in any one year, subject to funding being available.
 Match-funding is encouraged.
 Applications can be made at any time.

-The James Tudor Foundation - registered charities or charitable incorporated organisations can apply for small grants up to £10,000 and large grants over £10,000.
+ROLLING FUNDING The James Tudor Foundation - registered charities or charitable incorporated organisations can apply for small grants up to £10,000 and large grants over £10,000.
 The Foundation makes grants to support palliative care, medical research, health education and the direct relief of sickness.
-Applications can be made at any time.
+The June 2025 grant round will open soon.
+Please check their website for updates.

 The Fieldrose Charitable Trust - funding between £1,000 and £20,000 for projects covering areas such as support for children and young people, the environment, health and wellbeing, medical research and religion.
 Applications can be made at any time to: The Fieldrose Charitable Trust, c/o New Quadrant Partners Limited, 4th Floor, 5 Chancery Lane, London, WC2A 1LG or email This email address is being protected from spambots.
 You need JavaScript enabled to view it. for more information.

-NEW!
 The Society for Disabled Artists (SODA) Bursaries – support for hospice staff to gain accredited art and music therapy qualifications.
 Applicants can apply for a maximum of 50% of course or module fees, up to £1,500 in any one year, subject to funding being available.
 Match-funding is encouraged.
 Application deadline: applications must be received at least one month before the start of the course or module.

-NEW!
 Wolfson Foundation Hospice Care Home Training – grants up to £2,000 are available for hospices to deliver courses and study days specifically focused on dementia care for people nearing the end of life.
 Application deadline: applications must be received at least one month before the training takes place and can be made at any time.

 Heritage

 Architectural Heritage Fund - grants for early-stage feasibility work on historic building projects in England.
-Up to £10,000 available for registered charities, unincorporated charities, Charitable Incorporated Organisations (CIOs), Community Interest Companies (CICs) Limited by Guarantee, Parish and Town Councils, Charitable Companies Limited by Guarantee, Not-for-private-profit Companies Limited by Guarantee, Co-operatives, and Community Benefit Societies.
-Application deadline: Expressions of Interest can be made at any time.
+Up to £15,000 available for registered charities, unincorporated charities, Charitable Incorporated Organisations (CIOs), Community Interest Companies (CICs) Limited by Guarantee, Parish and Town Councils, Charitable Companies Limited by Guarantee, not-for-private-profit Companies Limited by Guarantee, Co-operatives, and Community Benefit Societies.
+Upcoming deadlines for full applications: 23 December 2024 and 27 January 2025.

-Historic England Grants: Repair for Heritage at risk grants - grants towards the repair and conservation of listed buildings, scheduled monuments and registered parks and gardens.
+Historic England Grants - Repair for Heritage at risk grants - grants towards the repair and conservation of listed buildings, scheduled monuments and registered parks and gardens.
 This includes project development actions which enable repair or improved future management.
 Please visit their website and contact their local offices to discuss your project before you make an application.
 Applications can be made at any time.

 Housing